 Gators weren’t the only wildlife we saw, though.
 We saw quite a few birds.
 I was able to identify most of them, which is kind of cool.

 The trip back was mostly uneventful, which likely clouded our judgement.
 We reached a fork in the river – left would have kept us in the main, wide channel, along the bank with all the beautiful houses, the same path we took on the first leg of the paddle.
-“Wanna go right this time?”
-KC asked me.
+“Wanna go right this time?” my partner asked me.
 I checked the GPS, and while it confirmed a narrower channel, it did appear to be navigable.
 We pressed on.
 A great “twofer” photo opportunity immediately rewarded us – a Great Blue Heron and a Pileated Woodpecker:

 The path narrowed.
 Only room for single file with the ‘yaks.
-KC was ahead, and got hung up on a log.
+My partner was ahead, and got hung up on a log.
 She glanced left when her paddle got stuck, and looked right at a gator, about 3 feet from her at eye-level on an adjacent log.
 I thought her disturbed look was just because she was stuck.
 She didn’t tell me about the other part until I was through.
 She thought I had seen it.
 It’s probably better that I didn’t.

 I then slipped past her and took the lead.
 There was a tiny path in the marsh ahead of us – around 6 inches across.
 I’m not nuts about paddling with marsh on both sides of my boat.
 Gators hide in marsh.
 I prefer to give them their space.
 We took a breather, and confirmed that turning back wasn’t really an option.
 Right around this point, a tiny gator swam across the 6 inch path between the marsh in front of us.
 Tiny is bad, because mom is never far, and is very protective of her young.
 We discussed our options again – turn around and go back past the gator on the log 3 feet from our only path, or forge ahead into the unknown, creating a path through the marsh.
-I started singing the theme song from Super Mario Brothers, dipped my paddle into the water, and wedged my boat into the marsh, creating a path for KC to follow.
+I started singing the theme song from Super Mario Brothers, dipped my paddle into the water, and wedged my boat into the marsh, creating a path for my partner to follow.
 It must have been quite a sight from behind me, wet foliage flying into the air with every paddle stroke.

 After much singing and a little cussing, we made it through without becoming reptile dinner.
 The path widened a bit.